 "Hope to see you in Scampton," had been the cry as the RAF pilots said farewell to the Soviet MiG-29 pilots at Borispol in Ukraine in June 1990 when the Red Arrows started home after their highly successful six day tour of Leningrad (Saint Petersburg), Kiev and Budapest.

 It was the sort of thing you often say on leaving new-found friends even when you don't expect it to happen.
 But happen it did - just fifteen months later.
-The Russian Knights (Русские Витязи) in their mighty Sukhoi-27 fighter bombers, known to NATO as Flanker, came to Scampton.
+The Russian Knights (Русские Витязи – Russkiye Veetyazee) in their mighty Sukhoi-27 fighter bombers, known to NATO as Flanker, came to Scampton.
 In Russian folklore a young warrior famous for his strength and his ability to defend his Motherland was called a Veetyaz, equivalent to an English Knight.
 Hence the name for the Team.
 But was it the Russian Aerobatic Team or the Soviet Aerobatic Team?
 So much had been happening on the international stage, especially in the three short eventful weeks before the scheduled start of the visit, that we did not know and no-one could enlighten us.
 The Soviet Union was rapidly disintegrating and the entire world was watching with bated breath.
 However, no-one at Scampton really cared about the politics - all that mattered was that they were coming.

 I was heavily involved in planning the arrangements for the Russian Knights' visit.
 Knowing how fond the Russians are for ceremonies, I had recommended that the Russians should be greeted with a formal arrival ceremony to mark what would have been a historic occasion even without the break-up of the Soviet Union.
 My suggestion was greeted with not a little scepticism and alarm.
 Long gone are the days when RAF stations used to have regular parades, so long gone that most officers and airmen never parade again after graduating from initial training schools.
 However, that was not the sort of parade I wanted.
 I reckoned there should be a marching band and a saluting base from which the leading players could make their speeches of welcome.
 I wanted a formal line up of Red Arrows' aircraft and pilots opposite the Soviets.
 I wanted the pilots to walk across the tarmac from opposite sides of the dispersal so that they could be photographed and filmed greeting each other halfway.
-Most importantly, I wanted the Commander-in-Chief to do the greeting!
+Most importantly, I wanted our own Commander-in-Chief to be the senor host!
 Oh, and I wanted lots of media on hand to record it all.

 Some months before the actual visit by the Russian Knights, a small Soviet delegation flew in to RAF Scampton for a preliminary planning meeting.
 Probably without realising the irony of the situation, the Scampton hierarchy had decided to park the Soviet AN-72 transport aircraft on a remote and normally disused dispersal that for many years had been the place where Blue Steel missiles were loaded onto Vulcan bombers.
 The prospect of a Soviet military aircraft on the ground in Lincolnshire was so unusual that I invited the regional media to Scampton to cover the event even though we had no clear idea what to expect - I knew it was an opportunity none of them was likely to miss.